luangjokaj/wordpressify/README.md

 **START UP ENVIRONMENT**

-- We need to install WordPress, run a local server and a database:
+- On the first run, WordPressify needs to set up a local server and a database for the new WordPress installation, we do this once by running the command:
 ```
 npm run env:start
 ```